MusicLIME: Explainable Multimodal Music Understanding: Experiments

 Although the Music Information Retrieval (MIR) community has created various multimodal datasets~\cite{christodouloumultimodal}, many of which can be found on ISMIR's resource page\footnote{https://ismir.net/resources/datasets/}, finding a dataset that includes both audio and lyrics remains challenging due to copyright restrictions.
 For this study, we curated two datasets: \textsl{Music4All}\cite{santana2020music4all} (\textsl{M4A}), a multimodal dataset with both audio and lyrics, and a manually constructed multimodal subset of \textsc{AudioSet}\cite{audioset}, where we combined audio from \textsc{AudioSet} with lyrics sourced from external databases.

 \textsl{M4A} provides 30-second audio clips and lyrics for each instance, along with metadata including genre labels and valence-energy values.
 Using these metadata, we categorized the songs into nine distinct genres (\textit{heavy music}, \textit{punk}, \textit{rock}, \textit{alternative rock}, \textit{folk}, \textit{pop}, \textit{rhythm music}, \textit{hip hop} and \textit{electronic}) based on Musicmap \footnote{https://musicmap.info/} and nine distinct emotion categories derived from Russel's circumplex model \cite{emotionclassificaitonrussel}.
+Songs that did not fit into one of these nine categories, such as soundtrack music, were excluded from the final dataset.
 To ensure label accuracy, we cross-referenced the genre labels with Spotify’s artist genre classifications, refining the dataset to include around 60,000 songs, with 50,000 reserved for training.
 We maintained a data split where no artist from the training and validation sets appeared in the test set, ensuring that the model was evaluated on truly unseen data for generalizability.

 To further validate our methodology and ensure that our results are not dependent on a single dataset, we created a small multimodal dataset based on a subset of music-related recordings from \textsc{AudioSet}~\cite{audioset}. \textsc{AudioSet} contains descriptive labels (e.g., \textit{fireworks}, \textit{harmonica}) of YouTube videos' audio segments.
 We focused on music samples and matched the song titles with lyrics from two openly available sources\footnote{https://docs.genius.com/}\footnote{https://lyrics.lyricfind.com/}.
 This process involved fetching video titles for all entries, filtering out non-song instances (such as compilations, remixes, or series episodes), extracting artist and song names from the titles, and retrieving the corresponding lyrics when available.
-This procedure yielded a set of 308 audio-lyrics pairs used to evaluate the robustness of our approach across different datasets.
+This procedure resulted in a set of 308 audio-lyrics pairs, which were used to evaluate the robustness of our approach across different datasets, thereby introducing a new curated multimodal music dataset.